betomarcos/sports_performance/README.md

     * .5: noticeable but manageable symptoms that does not interfere with work or exercise activities too much
     * 1: barely manageable symptoms, not able to work or exercise

 Sample dataset (actual dataset has 130+ entries:

 ![image](https://github.com/user-attachments/assets/c84bfa17-2bfe-4eb2-91d6-789ef1c5bfe5)

-Summarize weekly habits:
+Summary of weekly habits:
 <img width="753" alt="image" src="https://github.com/user-attachments/assets/01fdecf7-03f5-426e-b575-ec307f0376d7">

 Afterwards, ran the Excel =CORREL() function and the results are as follows:

 ![image](https://github.com/user-attachments/assets/24735faa-fb92-4c9b-9a12-38f9e59893b6)

 **Correlation Analysis: Results Summary**

 **Recommendation**: Based on the following results and the data available for the analysis, the recommendation would be to focus most of the attention to increasing the # of hours slept every day.
 This is the metric that has the most impact on Sleep Score.